cbleg98/LoRa-High-Altitude-Balloon/GUI_Scripts/README.md

 # GUI CODE
 This code will display the results of our board sending data and the ground station receiving it.

+## GUI 3.3
+**GUI 3.3 is untested, reccomended using 3.2 until this can be tested, or test to make sure it does what you want first.**

-## GUI 3.1
+## GUI 3.2
-GUI 3.1 is the most up-to-date and working version.
-Use this to receive data and display it in a nice to read way.
+**GUI 3.2 is the most up-to-date and stable version.** Use this to receive data and display it in a nice to read way.

 **NOTE:** You can use the global variable in this script "DEBUG_ON = True/False" to see more verbose data, turn to False for a faster and lighterweight program.